CrewAI Integration

 goal="Discover relevant tables and understand the schema for the analysis task",

-backstory="You are an expert at exploring data warehouses and understanding data models.",
+backstory="You are an expert at exploring data infrastructure and understanding data models.",

 tools=research_tools,